 With tons of great options on the market, there’s a steady rest for every hunter’s needs.
 These shooting sticks are sure to improve your field shooting skills.

-It was a hunting experience more than 25 years ago that made me realize I needed a tall shooting rest or stick.
+It was a hunting experience more than 25 years ago that made me realize I needed a tall shooting rest or shooting sticks.
 I stalked a mule deer buck over some very rugged terrain and was carefully scanning the mountainside below when I discovered the buck was watching me from above.
 Standing, I tried to take aim but couldn’t steady the rifle.
 I tried kneeling but had no luck, and when I went prone I couldn’t see over the brush and grass.
 Fortunately for me, the buck stood and watched until I could get my breathing under enough control to take the shot.
 Before the next trip, I fabricated a shooting rest for myself to deal with similar conditions since there was nothing commercially available at the time.